 Q – What successes or trends are you seeing in your region?

 A – Our workers’ comp program and wearables are gaining attention in industries where folks are constantly performing high-risk postures, like parcel delivery (the Amazons and FedExes), the automotive dealership space, and manufacturing.
 This is where we can really make a difference.

 A success I can point to is our strong, really consistent, forward-thinking underwriting.
 We have a robust strategy to build profitability, and leadership that understands different states and regions geographically.
 This is especially important in California where it’s different than other areas.

 Q – What’s next for the west market?
 Any opportunities you’d like to highlight?

 A – We’ll continue to grow the brand of Kinetic and Nationwide!
 The overall goal is penetration through appointing agencies and identifying practice leaders in the industry segments Kinetic targets, which are ones that benefit from the risk management tool of our technology.
 This also means continuing to activate our brokers and turning successes into placements of accounts so they can start to get the experience that will lead to more opportunities.

 With Kinetic technology, there’s a real opportunity for insureds who have a risk management mindset or safety culture in place.
 Or for those who may have some pains and are looking for tools to help with risk management or to create a safety culture.
 We provide this tool with our wearable tech.
 It’s game-changing!

-Stay tuned for the next edition of our Leadership Q&A series, where we’ll chat with Nationwide’s Vice President of Workers’ Compensation Program Underwriting Dale Hoppe, about Nationwide’s unique partnership with Kinetic and the support and services it provides.
+Read the next edition of our Leadership Q&A series, where we chat with Nationwide’s Vice President of Workers’ Compensation Program Underwriting Dale Hoppe, about Nationwide’s unique partnership with Kinetic and the support and services it provides.